ps258/mock-microservice/README.md

 # mock-microservice

-This is a simple golang daemon which serves the text file given on the named port
+This is a simple golang daemon which is a bit like httpbin.org but has the options I need